xmartlabs/blog/_posts/2023-10-05-securing-development-and-ensuring-compliance.md

 **3. Conduct Regular Security Testing:** Think of penetration testing and vulnerability scanning as sending scouts to check for potential liabilities.
 Here's how you can further fortify your security:

-- Penetration Testing: Conduct regular penetration testing to simulate real-world attacks on your systems.
+- **Penetration Testing**: Conduct regular penetration testing to simulate real-world attacks on your systems.
 Ethical hackers attempt to exploit vulnerabilities in your application or infrastructure to identify weak points that need strengthening.
-- Vulnerability Scanning: Use automated vulnerability scanning tools to continuously assess your systems for known vulnerabilities.
+- **Vulnerability Scanning**: Use automated vulnerability scanning tools to continuously assess your systems for known vulnerabilities.
 Regular scans help you stay on top of security patches and updates.
-- Bug Bounty Programs: Consider implementing a bug bounty program that encourages external security experts to find and report vulnerabilities in your systems.
+- **Bug Bounty Programs**: Consider implementing a bug bounty program that encourages external security experts to find and report vulnerabilities in your systems.
 Rewarding ethical hackers can help uncover hidden risks.

 **4. Carry Out Compliance Audits:** Audits are like a yearly health checkup for your business.
 They ensure you're following the rules.
 Prepare well, and the audits will be a breeze.
 To be more prepared, don't skip the following steps: